amitkumar-dghar/SyntacticalProcessing/README.md

 2. **Feature Engineering**:
    - Define features for each word, including:
+     - Capitalization check
+     - Numeric status (whether the word is numeric or not)
+     - Contextual features (characteristics of previous and next words)
      - Word identity (lowercased)
      - Suffixes (last 2-3 characters)
-     - Capitalization check
-     - Word is numeric or not
-     - Contextual features (previous and next word characteristics)

 3. **Model Building**:
    - A Conditional Random Fields (CRF) model is trained using the `sklearn_crfsuite` library.